We provide support and access to health and well-being resources prior to departure, while abroad, and upon return.

 On top of what our on-site staff provides, the Middlebury College Counseling Center offers two resources to Middlebury Schools Abroad, designed to provide additional mental health support to students.
-They are free, confidential, accessible from anywhere, and available 24/7.
-The two resources are listed below:
+See Counseling for details.

 Middlebury partners with Global Rescue for medical and security advisories, as well as evacuation services in the event of a natural disaster or political crisis.
 Emergency Medical Evacuation coverage is provided as a part of students' medical insurance with GeoBlue.

 We also have contingency plans in place for other kinds of local, national, and international emergencies.
 Students are given emergency cards to carry in their wallets listing emergency contact numbers, including the school director and other staff, the U.S. Embassy, and local police and ambulance.